Game Preview: Solar Bears at Admirals

 NEXT GAMES:

-The Solar Bears continue their six-game road trip when they face the Norfolk Admirals at the Scope Arena on Saturday, Jan.
-11 at 7:30 p.m.
+The Solar Bears continue their six-game road trip when they face the Atlanta Gladiators at Infinite Energy Arena on Wednesday, Jan.
+15 at 7:05 p.m.
 The Solar Bears return home to face the Jacksonville Icemen on Thursday, Jan.
 23 for a Thirsty Thursday, presented by Coors Light - fans can take advantage of $5 domestic draft beers during the game.

 • Discuss this story on the ECHL message board...